aenarete/KiteSimulators.jl/docs/PackageInstallation.md

 cd bin
 ./create_sys_image
 ```
-and for Windows:
+and for Windows, using the "Windows command prompt":
 ```bash
 cd bin
 create_sys_image
 ```
-This will take 6 to 20 minutes but is only required once.
+This will take 10 to 30 minutes but is only required once.

 You can now execute Julia on Linux with the commands:
 ```bash